GUILT-FREE NO-BAKE MINI CHEESECAKES

 Spray a large silicon muffin tray with non-stick spray.
 In a food processor, blend together all the base ingredients, until you have a smooth “dough” (some bits of nuts and texture remaining is fine).
 Divide the base mixture between 10 compartments.
 Press down well to cover the bottom of each compartment and also mould up the sides slightly.

-For the filling, beat together the cream cheese, erythritol, vanilla extract and lemon juice until all whipped together.
+For the filling, beat together the cream cheese, stevia or xylitol, vanilla extract and lemon juice until all whipped together.
 Add in the Greek yoghurt and stir together by hand until fully combined (do not beat).
 Spoon the mixture over the base.
 Place in the freezer to set fully before adding the topping.
 Once completely frozen, remove from the freezer – spoon some blueberry jam to cover each cheesecake and top with fresh blueberries.
 When ready to serve, remove from the freezer.
 Use a knife to slide round the edges and release each cheesecake from the silicone tray.
 Allow to defrost for 30 minutes before serving (do not leave it out longer else it will get too soft).
 Serve and enjoy!
 Store remaining cheesecakes in the freezer! xx

 Leave a Response